Government support now includes the Recovery Loan scheme

 - the amount to be borrowed

-- the purpose of the loan, so that the lender can assess which type of finance is right
+- the purpose of the loan, so that the lender could assess which type of finance was right

-- repayment term so that the bank can verify affordability.
+- repayment term so that the bank could verify affordability.

-The following documentation is likely to be requested as supporting evidence (although this may vary):
+The following documentation was likely to be requested as supporting evidence (although this may have varied):

 - management accounts